Seeing a podiatrist for diabetes (updated for 2021) post.

 So, what tests are used to determine my foot risk?

-Arterial Perfusion Testing (for circulation)
+Arterial Perfusion Testing

 For many people, arterial disease is a considerable burden on daily life.
 With risk factors such as smoking, diabetes and obesity/sedentary lifestyle all linked with arterial disease, it’s no surprise we see it commonly in clinic.